How to draw a hexagonal shape dynamically using HTML, CSS, and JavaScript

 Secondary Objectives:

-1. This should be reusable "n" times in order to create a matrix of shapes
+1. should be reusable "n" times in order to create a matrix of shapes

-3. This shouldn't require images or additional HTTP requests after the first one to get it.
+3. shouldn't require images or additional HTTP requests beyond the first.

 Public and Private interfaces: